Philadelphia Criminal Defense Blog

 Criminal Defense Lawyer Zak T. Goldstein, Esquire

 If you are facing criminal charges or under investigation by the police, we can help.
 We have successfully defended thousands of clients against criminal charges in courts throughout Pennsylvania and New Jersey.
 We have successfully obtained full acquittals and dismissals in cases involving charges such as Conspiracy, Aggravated Assault, Rape, Violations of the Uniform Firearms Act, and First-Degree Murder.
 We have also won criminal appeals and PCRAs in state and federal court, including the successful direct appeal of a first-degree murder conviction and the exoneration of a client who spent 33 years in prison for a murder he did not commit.
-Our award-winning Philadelphia criminal defense lawyers offer a free criminal defense strategy session to any potential client.
+Our award-winning Philadelphia criminal defense lawyers offer a free criminal defense strategy session to any potential client, and we frequently spot issues and defenses that other lawyers miss.
 Call 267-225-2545 to speak with an experienced and understanding defense attorney today.

 Read More

-Criminal Defense Lawyer Zak Goldstein
+Philadelphia Criminal Defense Attorney Zak Goldstein

 Philadelphia Criminal Defense Lawyer Zak T. Goldstein, Esquire